AppBaza/appbaza/docs/nest/api-for-list-detail-views.md

 ---
 sidebar_position: 2
-title: API for List and Detail Views
+title: API for list and detail views
 ---

 # List and View Items